mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 }
 ```

-When I try it and see the result, I notice that it is working correctly.
+And boom !
+I notice that it is working correctly.
 But why? it is using the same logic, I just change the if statement to the ternary operator and it is magically working.
 I was confused and stopped questioning that problem by just using the ternary operator.
 Fortunately, Kent C Dodds explains the reason in Epic React.
 So, I just want to share it

 ### JSX is just sugar syntax to React.createElement()